dotnet/docs/docs/csharp/programming-guide/concepts/async/index.md

 ---
 title: Asynchronous programming in C#
 description: An overview of the C# language support for asynchronous programming using async, await, Task, and Task<T>
-ms.date: 05/20/2020
+ms.date: 05/21/2020
 ---
 # Asynchronous programming with async and await

 The [Task asynchronous programming model (TAP)](task-asynchronous-programming-model.md) provides an abstraction over asynchronous code.
 You write code as a sequence of statements, just like always.
 You can read that code as though each statement completes before the next begins.
 The compiler performs a number of transformations because some of those statements may start work and return a <xref:System.Threading.Tasks.Task> that represents the ongoing work.

 That's the goal of this syntax: enable code that reads like a sequence of statements, but executes in a much more complicated order based on external resource allocation and when tasks complete.
 It's analogous to how people give instructions for processes that include asynchronous tasks.
-Throughout this article, you'll use an example of instructions for making a breakfast to see how the `async` and `await` keywords make it easier to reason about code that includes a series of asynchronous instructions.
+Throughout this article, you'll use an example of instructions for making a breakfast to see how the `async` and `await` keywords make it easier to reason about code, that includes a series of asynchronous instructions.
 You'd write the instructions something like the following list to explain how to make a breakfast:

 1. Pour a cup of coffee.
 1. Heat up a pan, then fry two eggs.